 Abstract

-Methods: In this cross-sectional analytical study, 225 women with normal Pap smears who referred to hospitals affiliated with Tehran Islamic Azad University of Medical Sciences from 1401 to 1403 were included in the study according to the inclusion criteria and available methods.
-HPV infection and its genotype were determined by Real-Time PCR method and their relationship with demographic characteristics was examined using the Chi-square test.
+Methods: In this cross-sectional analytical study, 225 women with normal Pap smears referred to the hospitals affiliated with Tehran Islamic Azad University of Medical Sciences from 2022 to 2024 were included in the study according to the inclusion criteria.
+HPV infection and its genotype were determined by Real-Time PCR method and their relationship with demographic characteristics was examined.
+Data were analyzed by SPSS software (version 23) and student t, Mann-Whitney, and Chi-square tests.
+P<0.05 was considered significant.

-Conclusion: The prevalence of HPV types, especially the less known subtypes (51, 53, and 73), in women with healthy Pap smears was significant, and its investigation in different communities by PCR method, especially in people with lower education level, is necessary.
+Conclusion: The prevalence of HPV types, especially the less known subtypes (51, 53, and 73), in women with healthy Pap smears was significant, and it is necessary to investigate it in different communities, especially in people with lower education level, by PCR method.

 Keywords